Andy has been a member of Sektion Monte Rosa of the SAC since 1975.

 In addition to attending meets in the Lake District and Scotland, in 2007 Pamela organised a trek for ABM members to Everest Base Camp, and in 2011 she organised a less strenuous trek in Bhutan.

-Since Alasdair’s untimely death she has continued to organise the hotel-based meets in the Alps each summer, and in the past few years has been kept even busier revising the Cicerone Press walking guides in Provence, the Haute Savoie and the Dordogne.
+Since Alasdair’s untimely death she has continued to organise the hotel-based meets in the Alps each summer up to 2019, and in the past few years has been kept even busier revising the Cicerone Press walking guides in Provence, the Haute Savoie and the Dordogne.